blamebutton/disrupt/README.md

 ## Notifications

-Disturb uses the `Apprise` notification library for Python.
+Disturb uses the [Apprise](https://github.com/caronc/apprise) notification library for Python.
-Check out their documentation for more advanced usaged.
+Check out their documentation for more advanced usages.

+Here is a small list of notificatio providers Apprise supports:

+- Slack
+- Discord
+- Telegram
+- PushBullet
+- Dbus
+- Mail
+- Custom notifications to a given URL in JSON or XML format

 ## Contributing